jeesung-ahn/jeesung-ahn.github.io/index.md

 <h2 class="h1" style="color: rgb(0,0,0)" id="about">About Me: Doctoral Researcher in Psychology </h2>

-I am a Ph.D. candidate in the [Department of Psychology](https://psychology.sas.upenn.edu) at the University of Pennsylvania.
+I am a Ph.D. candidate in the Department of Psychology at the University of Pennsylvania.
 I am working with [Dr. Emily Falk](https://www.asc.upenn.edu/people/faculty/emily-falk-phd) at the [Communication Neuroscience Lab](https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab), graduating May 2024.

 My doctoral research focuses on the domain of **experimental psychology** and **social neuroscience**, mainly revolving around two topics:
 - developing **brain-based computational models** to evaluate **the effectiveness of persuasive health message interventions** in promoting health behaviors (e.g., physical activity)
 - explaining individual differences in **mental health (e.g., loneliness)** based on **brain network and social network characteristics**

 ---
-<h3> Methods Summary </h3>
+<h3 class="h1" style="color: rgb(0,0,0)" id="Methods Summary"> Methods Summary </h3>

 Over the course of 7+ years leading end-to-end psychology and neuroscience research projects, I have primarily worked with human behavioral and neuroimaging data.
 **My research methods are multi-disciplinary** and include the followings: